sujith-eag/task_app_backend/src/api/files/validators/README.md

 - `listFilesSchema` — validates `parentId` in the query string.

 Behavioral notes
 - Validation is applied as route middleware (see `routes/file.routes.js`) so controllers can assume shape of request data.
+Consider adding a lightweight `searchSchema` to validate `q` in the search endpoint (optional).

 Testing suggestions
 - Unit-test validator schemas against expected valid and invalid payloads.

+Last updated: 2025-11-02